Collections

 Gérard Quenum

-Quenum, whose practice is based in Porto-Novo, Benin, West Africa, is a modest and quiet gentleman.
-Yet, work by the seminal artist frequently hauls front stage at major exhibitions in Paris, London and New York.
-Today, Quenum’s oeuvre has been permanently incorporated into the preeminent collections of leading art institutions, the likes of British Museum and Tate Modern in the UK, or Stanford University in the US, to name but a few.
+Quenum, whose practice is based in Porto-Novo (Benin), is a modest and quiet gentleman.
+Yet, his work frequently hauls front stage at major exhibitions in Paris, London and New York.

 All together mesmerizing and disconcerting, the minimalistic yet highly energetic canvases by Gérard Quenum, interrogate us on notions of humanism, societal conundrums, death, grief and the afterlife.
-Often featuring chromatically pared down figures, evolving within ethereal vacuities, permeated by primary colors, Quenum's paintings, further extrapolate myriads of potential scenarios that unfold inside the viewer’s own mind.
+Often featuring chromatically pared down figures, evolving within abstracted vacuities, permeated by primary colors, Quenum's paintings, further extrapolate myriads of potential scenarios that unfold inside the viewer’s own mind.

 ILÉ X Agonglovo | Creative Collaboration